Administration of territory in dynastic China: Tang dynasty (618–907)

 At the beginning of the Tang dynasty, Emperor Taizong introduced "circuits" to help monitor the operation of prefectures (rather than a new primary level of administration).
-The circuit was assigned a Surveillance Commissioner (ancha shi), who functioned as an overall coordinator rather than a governor, and visited prefectures and checked up on the performance of officials.
+The circuit was assigned a Surveillance Commissioner (ancha shi 按察使), who functioned as an overall coordinator rather than a governor, and visited prefectures and checked up on the performance of officials.
 In 639, these 10 circuits were oversaw 43 commanderies, themselves subdivided into 358 prefectures.
 A normal prefecture was administered by a Prefect.
-Sometimes a prefecture could be designated an Area Command (dudu fu) under an Area Commander (dudu) and a few prefectures could be grouped together into a Superior Area Command (da dudu fu) under a Commander-in-chief (da dudu).
+Sometimes a prefecture could be designated an Area Command (dudu fu 都督府) under an Area Commander (dudu) and a few prefectures could be grouped together into a Superior Area Command (da dudu fu 大都督府) under a Commander-in-chief (da dudu).
 There were three Superior Prefectures known as Jingzhao (in the Chang'an area), Henan (in the Luoyang area), and Taiyuan (in modern Shanxi Province).
 Each Superior Prefecture was nominally administered by an Imperial Prince but usually another official was actually in charge.
-Area Commands were later replaced by Defense Commands (zhen) under Military Commissioners (jiedushi).
+Area Commands were later replaced by Defense Commands (zhen 鎮) under Military Commissioners (jiedushi 節度使).
 After the An Lushan Rebellion (16 December 755 – 17 February 763), the role of the Surveillance Commissioner shifted to that of a more direct civil governor while many Military Commissioners became autonomous warlords in all but name.
-Sometimes borderlands were designated a Protectorate (duhu fu) under a Protector (duhu).
+Sometimes borderlands were designated a Protectorate (duhu fu 都護府) under a Protector (duhu).

 In 733, Emperor Xuanzong expanded the number of circuits to 15 by establishing separate circuits for the areas around Chang'an and Luoyang, and by splitting the large Shannan and Jiangnan circuits into 2 and 3 new circuits respectively.
 He also established a system of permanent inspecting commissioners, though without executive powers.